gfires/expense-report-automation/README.md

 ### Adjusting Matching Rules

 Currently, a "match" is considered either an exact price-match or prices within a dollar and a close lexical match between the expected and actual Vendor.
-If you want to change these thresholds, edit `backend/api.py` lines 73-74 to change how strict matching is:
+If you want to change these thresholds, edit `backend/api.py` to change how strict matching is:
 ```python
 price_tolerance=1.00       # Max price difference (in dollars)
 similarity_threshold=0.75  # Min vendor name similarity (0-1)